y2kbugger/y2kbugger.github.io/content/electronics/compact-bus-display.rst

 Motivation
 ==========
 I wanted an easy way to glance at the bus signals on my breadboard Z80 prototype.
-The purpose of this the overall Z80 project is to learn about what the cpu is doing, and watch it happen.
+The goal of my Z80 computer is to learn about about what a cpu does, and watch it interact with memory and peripherals.

 This means having features such as:

 - writing to memory by hand
 - stopping the clock
 - single stepping the processor
-- observe the state of the buses and IO
+- observe the state of the buses and I/O

 This can be done either mostly in software, or mostly in hardware.
 When it's software we call it a monitor program, and for hardware it's commonly called a trainer.
 In my case, I want to add these features in hardware.